rsyncOSX/RsyncUIdocs/content/post/macos12.md

 ## The searchable modifier

-The `searchable` modifier utlizes a standard method for filter records.
-The modifier is added to configuration listings as well log listings.
+The `searchable` modifier utilizes a standard method for filter data.
+The modifier is added to configuration listings and log listings.

 ![](/images/macos12/search1.png)
 ![](/images/macos12/search2.png)